cloudandbigdatalab/OSCAR/Docs/README.md

 ![Architecture](https://github.com/cloudandbigdatalab/OSCAR/blob/master/Docs/Figures/Slide3.jpg "Architecture" )

-OCI OpenStack Ansible project uses Openstack Ansible Deployment(OSD) for the installation of OpenStack.
+OSCAR project uses Openstack Ansible Deployment(OSD) for the installation of OpenStack.
 In addition to OSD, this project consists of scripts that prepare the hosts for the installation.
 This is a quick start guide for using this project.This guide helps the user to deploy OpenStack on 4 nodes, 1 controller node and 3 compute nodes.

 ## Provisioning the Bare-Metal instances on Chameleon Cloud.